PTNUSASATUINTIARTHA-DOKU/jokul-php-library/README.md

 We will send the HTTP Notification after the payment made from your customers.
 Therefore, you will need to handle the notification to update the transaction status on your end.
 Here is the steps:

-1. Setup notification URL on your server that Jokul will send the notification
+1. Create notification URL (endpoint) on your server to receieve HTTP POST notification from Jokul.
+The notification will be sent to you whenever the transaction status is updated on Jokul side.
+The sample code available in [Jokul Java Example](https://github.com/PTNUSASATUINTIARTHA-DOKU/jokul-java-example).
-1. Setup the notification URL to the Payment Configuration on [Jokul Back Office](https://sandbox.doku.com/bo/login)
+1. Setup the notification URL that you made to the Payment Configuration on Jokul Back Office.
+[Sandbox Jokul Back Office (for testing purpose)](https://sandbox.doku.com/bo/login) / [Production Jokul Back Office (for real payments)](https://jokul.doku.com/bo/login)
 1. Test the payment with our [Payment Simulator](https://sandbox.doku.com/integration/simulator) (for testing purpose)

-Here is the sample of the notification endpoint that you need to setup.
+Here is the sample of the notification endpoint that you need to setup:

 ```php
 // https://your-domain.com/notify